 0 K+

-Increase in number of students speaking out against injustice & bullying
+Empowering students to speak out against injustice and bullying

-Classify themselves as having a strong sense of civic responsibility – post-Sojourn
+Striving for all to have a strong sense of civic responsibility

 0 K+

-Increase in number of students speaking out against injustice & bullying
+Empowering students to speak out against injustice and bullying

-Classify themselves as having a strong sense of civic responsibility – post-Sojourn
+Striving for all to have a strong sense of civic responsibility

 What our students, teachers, and leaders are saying…